Bachelor of Social Science

 - Speech technology research companies

 'Macquarie provides for the ultimate university experience.
-Degree programs are flexible, the teaching staff are supportive, the campus is easily accessible by car, bus and train, and our student body is the most culturally diverse I hae seen.
+Degree programs are flexible, the teaching staff are supportive, the campus is easily accessible by car, bus and train, and our student body is the most culturally diverse I have seen.

-The university also supports its students in their off-campus endeavours, most notably in relation to overseas exchange and internships.
+The University also supports its students in their off-campus endeavours, most notably in relation to overseas exchange and internships.
 With the guidance of my social science professors, I was able to secure an internship with the NSW Premier's Department and Cabinet which gave me valuable experience and practical skills.'

 Dr Peter Rogers

 Peter Rogers is a lecturer in the Sociology of Law and Criminology in the Department of Sociology.
 Peter completed his PhD at the University of Newcastle upon Tyne (UK) in urban regeneration and the social exclusion of young people, fostering a keen interest in the sociology of space and the operations of democratic governance.